Stay Out of the Penalty Box

 Typically, the penalty for breaking a mortgage is calculated in one of two ways.
 Lenders generally use either an Interest Rate Differential calculation or the sum of 3 months’ interest to determine the penalty.

 You will typically be assessed the greater of the two penalties unless your contract states otherwise.

 IRD is not always the case.
-In some mortgages, the penalty for breaking your mortgage is simply equivalent to three months of interest.
+In some mortgages, the penalty for breaking your mortgage is equivalent to three months of interest.

-Whenever possible, if you can wait out your current mortgage term before making a change to your mortgage, avoid being stuck in the penalty box.
+If you can wait out your current mortgage term before making a change to your mortgage, avoid being stuck in the penalty box.
 You don’t want to miss out on opportunities in the future.

 If you cannot avoid a penalty, do note that, while only calculators can be great tools for estimates, it is best to call your lender or mortgage broker directly for the accurate number in the case of determining penalties.

 Contact us today if you are unsure about getting the best penalty terms!
 We promise we can get you through the process as smoothly as possible.